-Application fee for Diploma in Pre-University Studies program is HK\$50.
-Application fee for affiliated programs is HK\$200.
-This fee is required to pay upon application and not refundable.
+Application fee for Diploma in Pre-University Studies program is HK\$50 or HK\$200 for College programs.
+Application fee is not refundable.

 TUITION FEES

 Tuition is usually paid no more than one month before the beginning of each semester.
 The entire amount may be settled at registration if the student is enrolled into the affiliated program, or monthly installment may be set up if the student is enrolled into the non-affiliated programs.
 Each semester is approximately 16 weeks, and therefore payment may be settled by 4 equal installments subject to arrangements with the Business Office.